Header menu logo issie

 Common Issues

-1. Forward references: Resolved by two-stage simulation
+1. Forward references: Resolved by merging all graphs before resolving parameters

 2. Circular dependencies: Detected and reported